CICE-Consortium/CICE/doc/source/developer_guide/dg_dynamics.rst

 Transport
 -----------------

 The transport (advection) methods are found in **cicecore/cicedynB/dynamics/**.
 Two methods are supported, upwind and remap.
-In addition, transport can be turned off by setting ``advection = none``.
 These are set in namelist via the ``advection`` variable.
+Transport can be disabled with the ktransport namelist variable.

 Infrastructure